feynon/carlosbecker.com/content/post/2013-06-13-modular-build.md

 daily job, I created a `scripts` folder inside project root folder, and start coding a bunch of scripts inside it.

 I end up with a lot of replicated code.
-Stupid things like exporting `MAVEN_OPTS` and a lot of params to `mvn` executable.
+Foolish things like exporting `MAVEN_OPTS` and a lot of params to `mvn` executable.
 I could just put that in my [dotfiles][dotfiles], but I it doesn't make sense, since other projects will have other setup.

 Another problem, is that lots of times I wanted to run a lot of scripts in one line, for example: